Azure/deployment-stacks/README.md

 Use the following steps to install the deployment stacks PowerShell cmdlets:

 1. Install the latest Azure Az PowerShell module.
 See [Install the Azure Az PowerShell module](https://docs.microsoft.com/en-us/powershell/azure/new-azureps-module-az).
-1. Open PowerShell 7 window as administrator.
+1. Open PowerShell as an administrator.
 1. Run the following command to set up a bypass for local signing policy.

     ```powershell